particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note**: Calling `System.disableUpdates()` and `System.enableUpdates()`
 for devices running Device OS version 1.2.0 or later will result in a message sent to the Device Cloud.
-This will result in a small amount of additional data usage each time they are called.
+This will result in a small amount of additional cellular data usage each time they are called, but do not count as a data operation for billing purposes.

 ### System.disableUpdates()
 ```cpp